python/devguide/core-developers/become-core-developer.rst

 What it takes
 =============

-When you have consistently contributed patches which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
+When you have consistently made contributions which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
 You must also work well with other core developers (and people in general)